 As an integrative therapist, I have trained in a variety of therapeutic approaches that I can choose from to meet your specific, individual needs.
 My method is informed by the humanistic and psychodynamic traditions, as well as body psychotherapy and CBT techniques.

-I can work on either a short term or a long term basis, as the need requires.
+I can work short term on a discrete issue or on an open-ended basis, as the need requires.
 I approach my relationship with my clients relationally, which means that I see us as two individuals in the room, not as ‘an expert’ and ‘a patient’.
 This allows me to take account of how we mutually impact and influence each other when we work together.
 Central to my practice is the desire to establish an environment of mutual transparency and acceptance, where warmth, empathy, humour and gentle challenge create a space to explore compassionately and without judgement whatever has brought you to therapy.

-Until further notice I am working with clients online via Zoom.
+I offer therapy face to face or online, via Zoom.
 In addition, I have a limited number of Walk and Talk therapy sessions available.

 I'm a member of the British Association for Counselling and Psychotherapy (BACP) and the UK Council for Psychotherapy (UKCP) and I work in accordance with their Codes of Practice.